CALL US NOW: (305) 224-6811

 Closing the Estate

 Once all assets have been distributed and debts paid, the personal representative must prepare a final accounting detailing all financial transactions and distributions made during the probate administration.
-This accounting is submitted to the court and, if approved, leads to the discharge of the personal representative.

 The estate is officially closed by court order, terminating the file and ending the legal responsibility of the personal representative.